Amanda-Cheeseman/GeospatialAnalysisinR_4hrs/README.md

 	#Note: you may wish to copy and update packages with the new R version- there will be a pop up for this

 2. Create a folder on your computer for the workshop called "Geospatial_Analysis_in_R"
-3. Place the contents of the below folder directly in the folder you just created. name.
+3. Place the contents of the below folder directly in the folder you just created.
 	This contains all workshop material and the preworkshop steps you will need below! https://sdsu.box.com/s/0vh4tvty4f6g2uv49p3nv1x7uom9czha
 4. Open RStudio, go to File-->Open File, and navigate to the directory you just created, the folder called “PreWorkshop Steps”, and the R code called "PreWorkshop_Steps."
 Open it in R Studio.
-5. Change the directory in line 3 to where the folder is on your computer.
+5. Change the directory in line 3 to where the Geospatial_Analysis_in_R folder is on your computer.
 Be mindful that R wants single forward slashes in the directory name rather than single backslashes.
 6. Run the code by selecting all the text and running it (ctrl+enter).
 It is important that the lines are run in order.
 The code will install & load all libraries needed for the workshop,